benqo/framework-test/README.md

   <a href="http://lu.mu/"><img src="http://lu.mu/images/logo.png" alt="Lumu" title="Lumu" width="150px" /></a>
 </p>

-## Lumu iOS Framework
+## Lumu iOS SDK

-The Lumu framework helps you connect [Lumu](http://lu.mu/) to your iOS application.
+The Lumu SDK helps you connect [Lumu](http://lu.mu/) to your iOS application.
 It provides the essential methods for managing the connection with Lumu and receiving data.

 Lumu is a light meter for iOS devices that helps you take great photos.
 For more information about Lumu please visit our [website](http://lu.mu/).